unicam-bigdata/monorepo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 In order to run this project.
 You will need to run the different components that are required to run the project successfully.
-The project is composed of 3 components:
+The project is composed of 3 main components:
-* 1 - Frontend: The component that is responsible for the UI.
+* 1 - Frontend, responsible for the User Interface.

-* 2 - Backend: The component that is responsible for interacting with the database and it provides REST API to be consumed by the frontend or even other external applications
+* 2 - Backend, responsible for interacting with the database and it provides REST API to be consumed by the frontend or even other external applications

-* 3 - Neo4J: It is a NoSql graph based database on which data is stored
+* 3 - Neo4J, a NoSql graph based database on which data is stored

-The steps to run each components has been specified below:
+The steps to run each components has been specified below.

 ### Prerequisites
 <strong>NEO4J Database</strong> and <strong>DOCKER</strong>